d-ries/linux-essentials/07_advancedcommands/01_course.md

 Every stream has its own identifier (=number) as seen in the image above.
 These identifiers are important in the next paragraphs.

 ### Stream redirection
 We can redirect any of these streams to make the output go _somewhere else_.
 Often 'somewhere else' means to a file.
-This means we can both seperate regular output (stdout) and errors (stderr) to get saved into seperate files.
-Below is an example on how you can save the output of a command to a file:
+This means we can seperate regular output (stdout) and errors (stderr) to get saved into seperate files.
+Below we begin with an example on how you can save the regular output of a command to a file:
 ```bash
 student@linux-ess:~$ ls / 1> listrootfolder
 student@linux-ess:~$ head listrootfolder